 Make the drive away from the popular Siargao tourist spot, General Luna, and enjoy some peace and quiet among the tropical paradise of Pacifico Beach.

 WHERE IS PACIFICO BEACH SIARGAO

 Pacifico Beach is located on the north-eastern coastline of Siargao Island.
-Pacifico Beach is approximately a 1-hour drive from the main tourist hub of General Luna.
+Pacifico Beach is approximately a 1-hour drive from General Luna.
 Follow the Siargao Circumferential Rd and you won’t get lost.

 WHAT TO EXPECT AT PACIFICO BEACH SIARGAO